 15 – Tongue Logo = in reality, it can be done using lots of techniques, materials, and so on, like Silkscreen, fabric or laminate, a piece of metal, etc. The most important thing is that the Tongue Logo presents the brand of the shoe in a region of great prominence for the sight of consumers.

-Tongue: it is a strip of material located under the laces of a shoe.
+Tongue: it is a strip of the material located under the laces of a shoe.
 The tongue sits on the top center part of the shoe on top of the bridge of the foot (Instep Area).
 It’s attached to the vamp and runs all the way to the throat of the shoe.
-Tongues are found in most sport’s shoes with laces.
+Tongues are found in most sports shoes with laces.

-16 – Cushioning / Cussing Effect = soften and/or mitigate the effect of an impact on.
+16 – Cushioning / Cussing Effect = soften and/or mitigate the effect of an impact.
 All sorts of Foam Materials are applied to the shoe Upper, Midsole, and Outsoles for this effect.
 Tongues, Collars, Quarters, and Sock Linings are padded with Foam to offer to consumers more comfort and softness.

 Midsoles are embedded with Foam Effect Components for comfort, flexibility, Lightness, Energy Returning to boost the performance of Athletes, etc.